 There are several types of adoption and which are all complex, but we’re here to help.
-Our adoption team are here to simplify the adoption process and give clients a clear understanding of both the formalities and responsibilities.
+Our Children Law team are here to simplify the process and give clients a clear understanding of both the formalities and responsibilities.
 It’s our job to make everything clear, to guide you through and to make you feel as comfortable as possible with the whole process.

 - Adoption from care